Confoederatio/Eoscala-Velkscala/README.md

 **Data Availability.**

 Some input data has been omitted due to GitHub LFS limits; static development images are available upon request.
-Similarly, the following variables have been modelled internally but have not yet been released, pending detailed methodology publications.
-Please ask a CRD member if you require them in the meantime.
+If you require access to the following rasters, please ask a member of CRD over Confoederatio Element or Discord.

 - `GDP_nominal`: GDP (nominal) [2]
 - `GDP_pc`: GDP per capita (nominal) [2]